PDC-support/PDC-support-web/support-docs/docs/run_jobs/job_scripts_dardel.md

 **Example 2:**

 Below is another example for a hybrid MPI+OpenMP program.
 This example will place 16 MPI processes with 8 threads each on each compute node.
-Please note that `--cpus-per-task` needs to be set as 2x `OMP_NUM_THREADS` to ensure correct placement of the MPI processes, because simultaneous multithreading (SMT) is enabled on AMD processors.
-In addition, `OMP_PLACES=cores` is also necessary to ensure correct placement of the threads.

 ```text
 #! bin bash  l